Mid-Atlantic LGBTQA Conference

 Help us spread the word on your campus!

-The 2025 Mid-Atlantic LGBTQA Conference agenda will be published soon.
+The 2025 Mid-Atlantic LGBTQA Conference agenda is available at the link below.

 The conference will be held in McCormick Center for Human Services (MCHS) on the Commonwealth University - Bloomsburg Campus.